emmacadavra/ci-portfolio1-spc/TESTING.md

 ### **Bugs**

-Throughout the development process of building this website, I encountered many bugs along the way - many of which involved fixes which then became bugs themselves that needed new fixes - which I have listed below.
+Throughout the development process of building this website, I encountered many noteworthy bugs along the way - many of which involved "fixes" which then became bugs themselves that needed fixing - which I have listed below.

 * Giving the Header a fixed position meant that the Sections were not displaying properly when navigated to through the Navigation Bar, as the top was obscured by the Header.
 This was "fixed" by adding placeholder div elements with the same height as the Header to the bottom of Sections One and Two, but entering the navigation link destinations for Sections Two and Three.